 The state of Virginia is very strict when it comes to driving laws.
-Virginia laws state very clearly that any person operating a vehicle must have a license in their possession at the time.
-An individual who moves to Virginia must eventually file for a Virginia driver’s license and may be issued a citation by a police officer if they fail to do so.
+Virginia laws state very clearly that any person operating a vehicle must have a permit in their possession at the time.
+An individual who moves to Virginia must eventually file for a VA driver’s permit and may be issued a citation by a police officer if they fail to do so.

-If an individual is capable of obtaining a valid Virginia driver’s license before their court date, they are advised to present the license to the judge in court.
-If the charge is driving without a license in possession first offense, the judge will most likely dismiss the case.
+If an individual is capable of obtaining a valid VA driver’s license before their court date, they are advised to present the license to the judge in court.
+If the charge is vehicle handling without a license in possession first offense, the judge will most likely dismiss the case.

-There are a few exceptional situations where an individual may not be required to posses a Virginia driver’s license.
+There are a few exceptional situations where an individual may not be required to possess a Virginia driver’s license.
 These include:

 - An individual driving farming equipment and vehicles.

-- New Residents in the state of Virginia
+- New Residents in the state of VA

 - Military personnel driving military vehicles